SpecMol: A Spectroscopy-Grounded Foundation Model for Multi-Task Molecular Learning: Method

-\paragraph{Challenges in processing molecular spectra with LLMs.} Molecular spectra encode essential experimental information for elucidating molecular structure.
-However, directly feeding raw spectral vectors into LLMs is ineffective: spectra are typically high-dimensional yet extremely sparse, with most entries containing no signal, and experimental spectra often contain substantial noise.
-These issues make it difficult for LLMs to extract chemically meaningful patterns, leading to poor performance in downstream reasoning tasks.
+Experimental spectra and 3D coordinates are real-valued signals, whereas LLMs operate on discrete sequences.
+Rather than modifying the tokenizer or introducing separate neural encoders, we convert spectral signals into a \emph{structured text schema} that (i) explicitly marks modality and fields, and (ii) preserves numerical semantics via fixed-point formatting.
+This representation is interpretable, easy to parse, and compatible with standard LLM decoding.

+\paragraph{Why fixed-point numbers.} Directly writing floating-point values can lead to unstable sub-token fragmentation under common byte pair encoding tokenizers.
+For instance, the conversion of 161.4878 into fragmented tokens such as 161, the decimal point, 48, and 78 weakens the ability of a model to learn proximity relations between close measurements.
+We therefore format all continuous values using fixed-point strings with consistent decimal places to improve numerical stability and support distance-sensitive reasoning such as neighboring chemical shifts in $^{13}$C NMR.
+We use a fixed number of decimal places per modality (e.g., 2–4), chosen to match instrument-level resolution; see SI.

-\paragraph{Standardized textual representations.} To make spectra more interpretable for LLMs, we design structured textual formats tailored to the characteristics of each modality (Fig.~\ref{fig:spectrum_tokenizer}).
-For $^{13}$C NMR, we extract and serialize the chemical shift values (Fig.~\ref{fig:spectrum_tokenizer}A).
-For $^{1}$H NMR, we additionally encode multiplicities, integration values, frequency, and solvent, yielding the representation shown in Fig.~\ref{fig:spectrum_tokenizer}B. Here, \spectag{centroid} denotes the chemical shift (ppm), \spectag{shape} specifies multiplicity (e.g., singlet, doublet, triplet), \spectag{j_str} records coupling constants ($J$ values, Hz), and \spectag{nH} gives the number of protons derived from integration.
-For waveform-based spectra such as Raman, UV, and IR, we first apply interpolation smoothing and remove low-intensity noise peaks, then encode the cleaned spectra as value ranges and frequency–intensity pairs (Fig.~\ref{fig:spectrum_tokenizer}C).
-For mass spectrometry (MS), we explicitly record the acquisition mode and collision energy in the tags, while each entry stores an $m/z$ value with its relative abundance (Fig.~\ref{fig:spectrum_tokenizer}D).
+\paragraph{Modality-specific schemas.} We design compact textual formats tailored to each spectrum type.
+For $^{13}$C NMR, we serialize chemical shifts enclosed by $\langle\text{13C\_NMR}\rangle$ and $\langle\text{/13C\_NMR}\rangle$.
+For example, a $^{13}$C NMR spectrum is represented as \texttt{<13C\_NMR>(freq=125Hz, solvent=CDCl3) 161.49 130.02 77.16 ... </13C\_NMR>}.
+For $^{1}$H NMR, we additionally encode multiplicity, integration, frequency, and solvent; \textbf{centroid} denotes chemical shift (ppm), \textbf{shape} specifies multiplicity (e.g., s, d, t, dd), the $J$-field records coupling constants (Hz), and \textbf{nH} denotes proton count derived from integration.
+The sequence is enclosed by $\langle\text{1H\_NMR}\rangle$ and $\langle\text{/1H\_NMR}\rangle$.
+For waveform-like spectra such as IR (and similarly Raman/UV when available), we optionally apply light denoising and interpolation to standardize resolution (details in SI), then encode the cleaned spectrum as value ranges and frequency--intensity pairs enclosed by $\langle\text{IR}\rangle$ and $\langle\text{/IR}\rangle$.
+For MS/MS, we include acquisition mode and collision energy in the tag name, and represent each peak as an $m/z$ value with relative abundance (e.g., $\langle\text{msms\_negative\_40ev}\rangle \cdots \langle\text{/msms\_negative\_40ev}\rangle$).